fbpx

 Compliance Focused

 Smaller businesses may be overly focused on adhering to cybersecurity legislation such as data protection.
-Whilst adhering to legislation will help the cybersecurity of businesses they should not stop there; Instead, they should aim to exceed this.
+Whilst adhering to legislation will help the cybersecurity of businesses, they should not stop there; instead, they should aim to exceed this.

 What Makes Smaller Businesses Targets